- 2020-21 Academic Year Announcement

 Current and upcoming CC-led program status:

-All CC-led Study Abroad programs have been canceled for the current semester.
+All CC-led study abroad programs have been canceled for the Spring Semester.
 See details below.

 - CC in China (Blocks 7-8)